-&lt;sup>1Includes iPad as applicable, eBook, tuition, physical textbooks, as required; total program costs will vary depending on transfer credits accepted, course repeats, etc. The stated price includes all applicable state and local sales and use taxes.
+&lt;sup>1Includes iPad as applicable for program starts on or before May 5, 2025, eBook, tuition, physical textbooks, as required; total program costs will vary depending on transfer credits accepted, course repeats, etc. The stated price includes all applicable state and local sales and use taxes.

-California Effective February 15, 2025
+California Effective April 12, 2025